 But this is not all.
 The carry bag is yet another unique feature here.
 This is what they call ‘shark mouth’ design, and this means that the entry side is much wider than the rest, so you will be able to pack the tent in the bag even if you did not fold it perfectly.
 I wonder if the words ‘late start’ in the name have something to do with this design.

 This is a tent with one door and one vestibule.
 This should not be a problem if the door would be on the narrow side, you have such a design in their Kelty Horizon 2 tent.
 But here, the door is on the wide side, so the door is also wide but the access to it is not the same for both users.
-This is a design similar to their famous Kelty Salida 2 tent.
-In fact, there is a statement on Amazon that this is an updated version of the Salida series.

 You have a full fly here and the picture below shows how it looks.
 Observe that the vestibule is with a central zipper so you can roll it to the side.
 One thing I dislike is that the fly is without vents.